 Impact of Duration on Retention

 First, a typical university term or semester is 15 weeks (or 3.5 months) long.
 Humans are creatures of habit and it takes 66 days on average to change a habit.
-That’s why a one or two-day sales training event doesn’t change your sellers’ behavior even if followed by coaching and they’re likely to return to their old habits within a week after a traditional training experience.
+That’s why a one or two-day event doesn’t change your sellers’ behavior even if followed by coaching and they’re likely to return to their old habits within a week after a traditional experience.

 Sales training should last for at least eight weeks to be effective, that’s the bare minimum.
 Research shows that the spacing effect, or spreading learning out over time, increases retention.
 In fact, with the spacing effect, people can remember about 80% of information after 60 days.#SalesTraining should last for at least eight weeks to be effective and information should be spread over time for long term retention. @M_3Jr Click To Tweet